Health Safety and Environment

 Our commitment to The United Nations Sustainable Development Goals

-AGIG has identified six UN SDGs that we consider most relevant to our business.
+AGIG has identified these UN SDGs that we consider most relevant to our business.

 Affordable and Clean Energy